 All efforts will be made to prevent injuries by following the National Federation of State High School Associations Spirit Rules of Safety.

-New this year!
-During the 2022-2023 school year, practicewear will be assigned for all morning practices to create unity and improve the optical landscape for coaches.
-Monday evening practicewear will not be assigned, but must follow practicewear guidelines.
-Practicewear should be modest, allow movement, and not be overly baggy for safety.
-Briefs or “spanks” cannot be worn as shorts, and sports bras cannot be worn as tops.
+During the 2023-2024 school year, practicewear will be assigned for all practices to create unity and improve the optical landscape for coaches.
+When Practicewear is not assigned, clothing should be modest, allow movement, and not be overly baggy for safety.
+Sports bras cannot be worn as tops.
 Hair must always be secured out of the face before entering practice and cheer shoes must be worn.
 Nails cannot extend past the end of the fingertip and jewelry cannot be worn.
 Incorrect practice uniform will result in grade deductions.
 Lost points cannot be regained.

 Game uniform is assigned for each event.
 White, no- show ankle socks must be worn.
 Bra straps must never show.
 Hair must be styled as directed with flyaway pieces secured out of the face.
 Nails cannot extend past the end of the fingertip and jewelry cannot be worn.
 No unnatural hair color or extreme hairstyles are allowed.
 Cheerleaders who do not wear the assigned uniform in its entirety may not be allowed to participate in the associated game or event.
 Incorrect game uniform will result in grade deductions.
 Lost points cannot be regained.

-On the day of a game, cheerleaders will be required to wear matching spirit gear to school.
+On some game days, cheerleaders will be required to wear assigned clothing to school.
 Hair may be styled as desired, unless otherwise directed.
 Cheerleaders who fail to wear the correct spirit gear to school will incur grade deductions.
 Lost points cannot be regained.

 Cheerleaders who lose an article of uniform or spirit gear must pay for a replacement piece immediately.
 The cheerleader may not be allowed to participate in games, performances, and events until the article of clothing is replaced.